mandolyte/pdf-utils/mdToPdf/NOTES.md

 # Notes on Markdown to PDF

+*Limitations*
+At present nested (self) elements are handled, such as a blockquote within a blockquote.
+This will require a push/pop stack or some such technique to handle the recursive nature of self-nested elements.

 *On Debug/Tracing*
-The trace is output to STDOUT.
-See `debug.txt` as an example.
+The trace is output to `debug.txt`.
 This has proved invaluable in understanding what the BlackFriday parser is reporting.